Overview

 Bone density is an important factor when planning dental implants.
 It helps determine whether the jawbone can provide enough support for long-term stability.

-Clinicians assess bone density using imaging techniques such as cone beam computed tomography (CBCT), which provides a three-dimensional view of the jaw.
+Clinicians assess bone density using imaging techniques such as cone beam computed tomography (CBCT), which provides a 3D view of the jaw.
 This allows them to evaluate bone volume, thickness, and structure.

 Standard X-rays may be used during initial assessment, but more detailed scans are typically required for precise planning.

 Bone quality is also assessed using classification systems that describe bone density or softness.
-This helps guide decisions around implant placement and healing.
+This helps guide decisions around implant placement and healing ( eg. if we need to place zygoma implants).

-Using imaging such as CBCT or CT scans, which provide detailed 3D views of the jaw.
+Using imaging through a CBCT scan, which provides detailed 3D views of the jaw.
 Standard X-rays may also be used initially.

 They show bone height, width, and internal structure, helping guide implant placement.